you-zhou/notes/os.md

 "/usr/local": This directory contains programs, libraries, and other files that are not included in the standard distribution of the operating system, but are installed locally by the system administrator or third-party software.
 In summary, the "/usr" directory is an essential part of the Linux file system hierarchy, and it contains a wide range of files and directories that are used by the operating system and its users.

+### /bin & /sbin

+In Linux, both the "/bin" and "/sbin" directories are subdirectories of the root file system, but they have different purposes.

+The "/bin" directory stands for "==**binary**==", and it contains essential user-level programs and utilities that are needed for basic system operations and maintenance.
+These programs are typically used by all users on the system and do not require administrative privileges to run.
+Examples of programs that are stored in the "/bin" directory include "ls", "cp", "mv", "rm", and "cat".

+The "/sbin" directory stands for "==**system binary**==", and it contains system-level programs and utilities that are used for system administration and maintenance tasks.
+These programs are typically used by system administrators and require administrative privileges to run.
+Examples of programs that are stored in the "/sbin" directory include "ifconfig", "iptables", "fdisk", "mount", and "shutdown".

+In summary, the main difference between the "/bin" and "/sbin" directories is the type of programs and utilities that they contain.
+The "/bin" directory contains essential user-level programs that are used by all users on the system, while the "/sbin" directory contains system-level programs that are used for system administration and maintenance tasks and require administrative privileges to run.

 ### /opt

 In Linux, "/opt" stands for "**optional**" and it is a directory where ==optional software== can be installed.